 Type in the Meeting ID as printed on your invitation.
 Type also your Name in the space provided and click the Join button.
 The system will proceed joining the Webinar.

 If your instructor has setup a meeting password, the system will prompt for it.
-Type in the Password as printed on your invitation and confirm joining the webinar.
+Type in the Password given by the instructor.

 You are in.